 Broad Leaf Local Beer

-Discover more about Brewery Vivant on this episode of Beer City Eats, where host Adrian Butler interviews the Spauldings.
+Check out Brewery Vivant on this episode of Beer City Eats, with host Adrian Butler.

 For more information on local breweries that also offer unique food and craft beer experiences, visit our list of beer events, and be sure to download the Beer City Brewsader® Passport app.
 A visit to Brewery Vivant and both Broad Leaf locations counts towards your Brewsader (check-ins at eight breweries) or Ultimate Brewsader (check-ins at 40 breweries) status!
-Also, check out some of the other Breweries That Built Beer City like Founders and Schmohz.
+Also, explore some of the other Breweries That Built Beer City like Founders and Schmohz.

 About the Breweries That Built Beer City series: Grand Rapids first earned the title Beer City USA in 2012, when there were far fewer breweries than the 50+ currently on the Beer City Ale Trail.
 This blog series focuses on those early pioneers – breweries that built an industry from the ground up starting in 1997 and firmly established the city’s reputation for world-class craft beer.